finch3d/finch-assignment-frontend/README.md

 ## Overview

-Typically an architect wants to change where buildings are located on a lot.
-In this assignment this is already fixed.

-Additionally they also want to change some of the attributes, e.g. height, width and roof angle.
+An architect wants to change some of the attributes of a building, e.g. height, width and roof angle.
 In association with this they want to see the meta data of the buildings, e.g. name, height and floor area.

-The sample setup is a project that loads building data from a file locally and renders it in a 3d canvas.
+The sample setup is a project that loads building data from a file locally and renders it in a 3D canvas.
 Some other sample data is also rendered.

 ### Project Setup